treeframework/object.wrapper/README.md

 # Wrapper

-The `wrapper` object will wrap its content up to the defined width..
+The `wrapper` object will wrap its content up to the defined width.

 ## Dependencies